 Looking at the transition from disposable income to disposable income less indirect taxes, we find one of the more unfortunate results that shows up consistently in CEQ analyses: indirect taxes increase poverty significantly.
 This is because taxes, even progressive ones that reduce inequality, cannot reduce poverty.
 Even the poorest households buy goods and services that pay VAT, import duties, and excises.
-Nevertheless, notice that this effect is larger at the higher poverty lines: only 0.7 percent at the lowest poverty line in the table (US\$1.25) but 3.9 percent at the highest (US\$4.00), reflecting increasing consumption of taxable goods and services as incomes increase.
+Nevertheless, notice that this effect is larger at the higher poverty lines: only 1.1 percentage points at the lowest poverty line in the table (US\$1.25) but 3.7 percentage points at the highest (US\$4.00), reflecting increasing consumption of taxable goods and services as incomes increase.

 The last transition, from consumable to final income, is much more encouraging.
-Here, we see substantial reductions in poverty, especially at the higher poverty lines.
+Here, we see substantial reductions in poverty.
 Because education and health expenditures are a large part of the budget and because they are relatively progressive, they are particularly helpful to poorer households in Ghana.

-Overall, the fisc reduces poverty by 2.3 percentage points at the lowest poverty line and 4.4 at the highest.
-At the national poverty line, the fisc reduces poverty by 5.5 percentage points.
-Lustig
+Overall, the fisc reduces poverty by 2.9 percentage points at the lowest poverty line and 3.8 at the highest.
+At the national poverty line, the fisc reduces poverty by 5.4 percentage points.
+Lustig (2015a) reports the change in the headcount ratio at the US\$2.50 per day poverty line for 11 Latin